reTHINK-project/dev-java-hyperty/docs/wallet-manager/readme.md

   transactions: <JSON OBject. see below>,
   status: <active,deleted>,
   wallet2bGranted: <public wallet address to be granted everytime there is a new transaction>,
-  profile: <JSON object with personal data about the user>
+  profile: <JSON object with personal data about the user>,
+  ranking: <int of current ranking, starting at 1>,
+  bonus-credit: <credit to be spent in bonus>
 }
 ```